millicast/streaming-sdk-react-native-getting-started/README.md

 - It is required to have `WebRTC.framework` M112 build for tvOS.
 Place your build directory inside the `ios` folder.

-Follow the following steps:
+Follow the these steps:

-1. Clone this repository and move to `tvapp` branch.
+1. Clone this repository and check out to `tvapp` branch.
 2. To install the dependencies, run:
 ```
 yarn
 ```
-3. Then execute:
+3. Then, execute:
 ```
 cd ios && pod install
 ```